Pain in the front of the knee: causes and effective solutions

 Understanding pain in the front of the knee

-There pain in front of the knee This is one of the most frequent complaints in consultations.
-It is located at the front of the joint, around or behind the kneecap, and can appear during many everyday movements: climbing stairs, getting up from a chair or sitting for a long time.
+Pain in the front of the knee is one of the most frequent complaints in consultations.
+It is located at the front of the joint, around or behind the kneecap, and can appear during many everyday activities: climbing stairs, getting up from a chair or sitting for a long time.

 This type of pain affects both athletes and sedentary people.
 It can be related to a muscle imbalance, a overuse of the knee or damage to the cartilage.